 The use of paraben-free and soap-free shampoos for sensitive skin is also recommended.

-Avoid giving your dog food high in corn as it can cause a skin reaction.
+Avoid giving your dog food high in corn, as it can cause a skin reaction.
 Corn is found in many dog foods because it is a rich source of protein that is also much cheaper than meat.
-But corn can cause allergies in dogs, and cause severe itching.
+But corn can cause allergies in dogs and cause severe itching.

 Feed your dog natural homemade food rich in vegetables, fish, and chicken breast (without skin).
 Avoid oily fish.

 The craze for the blue French bulldog has led to more than questionable breeding practices.
-I, therefore, advise you to be particularly vigilant if you plan to adopt one.